zelosleone/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 - Requires an existing rattler-build recipe file - cannot infer build instructions automatically
 - Build configuration is primarily controlled through the recipe file rather than `pixi.toml`
+- Cannot specify dependencies in the manifest — all dependencies are handled by the recipe